raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 - if installed with kubeadm, it is a pod.
 If not, it is on the process list

 ## Kubelet
-- In every worker nnode
+- In every worker node
 - When it gets a request, it creates the pod with the container runtime and monitors its status
 - If installed with kubeadm, it doesn't deploy it as a pod.
 It needs to be manually installed.